Fast & Cheap is gaining ground over Fine Dining

 Giving rewards or discounts doesn’t align with the elevated experience Fine Dining restaurants want to convey.
 For this reason, Fine Dining restaurants have historically been hesitant to offer discounts.
 There’s also the dreaded “Groupon effect”: As soon as businesses begin discounting via Groupon offers, the number of complaints received by those businesses skyrockets.
 When people pay less for things, they tend to value them less.
 Ultimately, a loyalty program that indiscriminately offers deals and free stuff is not “on-brand” for discount-cautious restaurants and fails to treat guests as individuals.

 Instead of offering discounts to loyal customers, use data tied to individual guests to increasingly personalize their experience and offer VIP treatment.
 Identify your top customers by spend, frequency, or lifetime value and show them love with preferential seating, a complimentary dessert, or an exclusive chef’s tasting.
 Experiential rewards mean more to this demographic than “$10 off your next order!”.

-…however, without a loyalty program, data is hard to obtain.
+Without a customer loyalty program, data is hard to obtain

 Fine Dining brands have to get creative when it comes to gathering customer data — often relying on 3rd party systems like OpenTable.
 However, restaurants who rely solely on platforms like OpenTable to gather data are at a loss in a few ways: